mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

     }
 })
 </script>

+## Summary

+In this article we've covered the basics of Policy Gradient Methods.
+We've seen how a policy can be defined, how actions are sampled, how the probability of an action can be computed, and how the policy can be optimized to maximize the probability of good actions.
+We've also seen how these ideas can be applied to a more complex problem, the "Puck World".

 ### Resources & Further Reading
 * [RL Course by David Silver - Lecture 7: Policy Gradient Methods](https://youtu.be/KHZVXao4qXs?si=Sh30NZ0ZAbsRSUB8)